hellokellyworld/purejswatermark/purejswatermark/README.md

 <div align="center">
   <img width="200" height="200"
     src="https://s3.amazonaws.com/pix.iemoji.com/images/emoji/apple/ios-11/256/crayon.png">
-  <h1>Jimp</h1>
+  <h1>PJW</h1>
   <p>JavaScript Image Manipulation Program</p>
 </div>

 An image processing library for Node written entirely in JavaScript, with zero native dependencies.

-Installation: `npm install --save jimp`
+Installation: `npm install --save PJW`

-API documentation can be found in the main [jimp package](./packages/jimp)
+API documentation can be found in the main [PJW package](./packages/PJW)

 > ## Notice of potentially breaking change
 >
-> As of v0.10.4, core-js is no longer included with jimp or its extensions.
+> As of v0.10.4, core-js is no longer included with PJW or its extensions.
 If you rely on core-js, install it with either `yarn add core-js` or `npm i core-js`

 ## Tools

-:hammer: [cli](./packages/cli) - Jimp as a CLI program.
+:hammer: [cli](./packages/cli) - PJW as a CLI program.
 Can load and run all plugins

 ## Supported Image Types